Learning from Synthetic Data for Visual Grounding: Methodology

-\textbf{Attention Map Consistency Objective.} Additionally, we leverage an attention map consistency objective which was recently proposed by Yang~\etal~\cite{yang2023improving} to add box supervision.
-This objective leverages gradient-based explanation maps (heatmap) $G$ by calculating the gradient of the intermediate feature map in a multimodal fusion encoder $\phi_f$ and maximizes the consistency between this map and region annotations.
+{\em Image-Text-Box Matching.} We adopt an attention mask consistency objective $\mathcal{L}_{\mathrm{amc}}$ to add region-level box supervision on top of the ALBEF model~\citep{yang2023improving}.
+This objective uses gradient-based explanation heatmaps $G$ through GradCAM~\citep{selvaraju2017grad}, and maximizes the consistency between this map and region annotations.
 This objective considers two terms.
-The first term $\mathcal{L}_{\mathrm{max}}$ encourages the maximum value of the heatmap $G$ inside the target box $B$ to surpass the maximum value outside by a margin $\delta_1$.
+The first term $\mathcal{L}_{\mathrm{max}}$ encourages the maximum value of $G$ inside a target box $B$ to surpass the maximum value outside by a margin $\delta_1$.

-where $B_{i,j}$ is $1$ when the pixel location ${i,j}$ is inside the box, and zero otherwise.
-The second term $\mathcal{L}_{\mathrm{mean}}$ encourages the mean value of the heatmap $G$ inside the box to be larger than the mean value outside by a margin $\delta_2$.
+where $B_{i,j}$ is $1$ when pixel location ${i,j}$ is inside the box, and zero otherwise.
+The second term $\mathcal{L}_{\mathrm{mean}}$ encourages the mean value of heatmap $G$ inside the box to be larger than the mean value outside by a margin $\delta_2$.